Tara Hill, County Wexford: Amenities

 While not considered a village, Tara Hill is home to a church and a primary school (St Kevins) and a number of businesses.
 The closest villages to Tara Hill are Castletown, Ballymoney and Courtown.
 Nearby Gorey serves as a market town for the area.

 Tara Hill has two main walking trails around the Marilyn starting close to the village centre.
 The area is linked to Dublin via the M11/N11 National Primary Route, and the national rail network from Gorey connects it to Rosslare Europort.

 St. Kevins Catholic church is located at Kilcavan Lower townland in Tara Hill.
 The local national (primary) school, St. Kevin's National School, is also named for St. Kevin.

 Tourism

-There are a number of bed-and-breakfast (B&B) businesses in the area.
-Seafield Hotel & Spa Resort, in nearby Ballymoney, also serves tourists staying in the local area.
 The area has a number of beaches, including Clone Strand and nearby Ballymoney Beach.
 There are two trails on Tara Hill, starting from two different trailheads (Crab Tree – Blue and Cemetery – Red).
 The Red Slí an tSuaimhnais trail begins from Tara Hill cemetery just beyond the village itself.
 The Blue Slí na n-Óg trail, beginning from the Ballinacarrig parking place (known locally as the Crab Tree) goes to the higher slopes of Tara Hill itself.

+There are a number of bed-and-breakfast establishments in the area and in Ballymoney.